 The applications that are reprocessed and successfully received into the Grants.gov system are forwarded to the agencies for retrieval.
-If the above occurs with your application, please call or email the Grants.gov Contact Center to secure a case number and to ensure your application was received.
+If the above occurs with your application, please call or email the Grants.gov Support Center to secure a case number and to ensure your application was received.

 Special Characters & File Attachment Length

 If you are receiving the following error message after attempting to submit your application package, please refer to the Submitting UTF-8 Special Characters page for assistance.

 If you are receiving the following error message after attempting to submit your application package, open your application attachments and verify that no empty spaces are left within the form fields.
 Use the backspace key on your keyboard to remove any spaces and resubmit as usual.